toastmasters-aachen/toastmasters-aachen.github.io/index.md

 # Quick Links to get you started!

-Easy Speak : Our Weekly Scheduling Platform
-Pathways Basecamp : Our Educational Program Complete with Assessments, Instructions and Evaluations Toastmasters.Org : The International Website
+<a href="https://tmclub.eu/clubdata.php?c=728">EasySpeak</a> - Our weekly meeting management tool!
+(Members only access)

+<a href="https://www.toastmasters.org/education/pathways">Toastmasters Basecamp and Pathways</a> - Our Education Program, complete with Instructions, Assessments and Evaluations!

+<a href="https://www.toastmasters.org">Toastmasters.org</a> - The international Website!

 # Warum Toastmasters Aachen?